gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ...
 ```

 What is happening here?
-Our tasks seem to be running forever!
+Our code seems to be running forever!
 Going back to our original idea: the plan was to have each task run for a bit, then circle back when we got to the end of the task queue, but we also need two more things: (1) a way for the task to signal it's done and (2) remove all tasks that are done before circling back to the begining of the queue.

 For the first issue the solution is easy:
 1. add a `bool` field called `done` to the `Task` struct
-2. set the `done` field to `false` when creating the task
+2. set the `done` field to `false` when task is first created (inside `new()`)
 3. set the `done` field to `true` at the end of `run()`

 **Obs**: I'll also add a simple method `is_done()` to check if the task is done (note that `is_done()` doesn't need `&mut self`, but rather `&self` since it just needs to read the struct, not mutate/change it).